Sunday, December 23, 2007

 Welcome to Hell (thing #5)

-Guildford Cathedral, originally uploaded by Stan160.
+Guildford Cathedral, originally uploaded by Ian Harding.

-i've always been intrigued by gateways to the Otherworld, and this group showcased alot of pictures which scratched that particular itch...
+I've always been intrigued by gateways to the Otherworld, and this group showcased a lot of pictures which scratched that particular itch...

-these pics range from eerie and beautiful, to whimsical and / or just strange - but the ones that are REALLY inspired leave you with a kind of dread which you wouldnt expect from an image of a doorway or hole in the ground...
+These pics range from eerie and beautiful, to whimsical and / or just strange - but the ones that are REALLY inspired leave you with a kind of dread which you wouldn't expect from an image of a doorway or hole in the ground...

 Thursday, October 4, 2007